angeldzzz23/Thoughts/README.md

 - Avoid using special characer sor emojis
 - Add all relevant genre tags to improve discoverability

+- having correct metadata:
+ - ATTRACT the right audiences
+ - INCREASE the likelihood of playlist placements
+ - ENCOURAGE long-term growth and sustainability for your label

 ## Conclusion - why metadata accuracy is important.
 It helps you stay organized and manage your growing catalogue efficiently.
 Proper metadata ensures that your music gets recognized by distributors, streaming platforms, and digital stores.
 Your artists will benefit from increased visibility, attracting broader audiences and potential fans.
 Efficient metadata management can lead to accurate royalty payments and prevent lost revenue.